jpmorganchase/modular/docs/package-types/esm-view.md

 1. All their external `import`s are rewritten to point to an [ESM CDN](../esm-views/esm-cdn.md).

-1. They don't include a `public` folder in the build

 1. They expect their entry-point (`src/index.tsx`) to not render to the DOM, but to export something, typically a React Component.